metamagic-games/dnd-homebrews/src/Classes/Warden/Warden.md

 Also consider who you were before that event.
 How much did your death change you?

+Make sure you have a lingering illness or injury?

 #### Quick Build

 You can make a warden quickly by following these suggestions.
 First, Constitution should be your highest ability score, followed by Charisma or Wisdom.
 Second, choose the outlander background.